codemugger/sgh-technical-assessment/README.md

 **Predictive Performance (On test dataset) conclusion:**

+Given the imbalanced nature of the dataset, with only 9+% positive diabetic cases, special attention should be paid to AUC and Recall, as they provide better insight into the model's ability to correctly identify positive cases.

+We will optimise the AUC, because AUC provides a measure of the model's ability to distinguish between classes.
+A higher AUC indicates that the model is better at predicting positive cases (true positives) and avoiding false positives.
+This is particularly important for imbalanced datasets where the goal is to improve the true positive rate without significantly increasing the false positive rate.

+Another considerable metric is Recall (also known as sensitivity or true positive rate) measures the proportion of actual positive cases that are correctly identified by the model.
+For imbalanced datasets, Recall is crucial because it ensures that most of the positive cases are identified, which is important for conditions like diabetes where missing a positive case can have severe consequences.

 | Model                     | Accuracy | AUC      | Recall   | Precision | F1 Score |
 | ------------------------- | -------- | -------- | -------- | --------- | -------- |
 | Lasso Logistic Regression | 0.904855 | 0.946421 | 0.829787 | 0.490566  | 0.616601 |